bfriel/Cycl/README.md

 ### Phase 3: Save Routes to Feed and User Page (2 days)

-**Objective:** Routes can be created and read through the API/User interface.
+**Objective:** Routes can be viewed through the API/User interface.

-- [ ] Allow users to create routes using Google Maps API
-- [ ] Routes can be saved along with their mileage, duration, elevation gain, calories burned, description, and picture of route
-- [ ] Routes can be reused
+- [ ] Saved Routes appear automatically on User Page
+- [ ] Feed shows routes of all folowees

 * [Phase Three][phase-three]
 [phase-three]: docs/phases/phase3.md